Most recently updated on May 16, 2023

 Technology has diminished that smell but also reduced the number of workers to 1,700 on the 450-acre site.
 The mill, though, still turns out more than 500,000 tons of linerboard and paper per year.

-Nick Zoller, the city’s senior director of marketing and communication, told 60 Days USA that Gulfstream and Savannah’s port continue to be major employers.
+Nick Zoller, the city’s senior director of marketing and communication, told 60 Days USA in spring 2021 that Gulfstream and Savannah’s port continue to be major employers here.

 “We’re proud to be home to a major manufacturer of aeronautical products,” he said.